 The best workout earbuds for iPhone owners are the Beats Powerbeats Pro.
-These earbuds use Apple’s H1 chip, feature an excellent ear hook design, and are water-resistant.
+These true wireless earbuds use Apple’s H1 chip, feature an excellent ear hook design, and are water-resistant.
 Android users can enjoy these earbuds too and their Class 1 Bluetooth 5.0 support along with angled nozzles that are designed to stay in during your most extreme workouts.

 What are the Beats Powerbeats Pro like?